scottwater/phront_page/README.md

 1. Better code formatting
 1. Better OG image support

-[^1]: There are some interesting alternatives for hosting SQLite databases and I hope to explore them shortly.
+[^1]: There are some interesting alternatives for hosting SQLite databases, and I hope to explore them shortly.